 The Arakiel Diamond is the only book in my swag that is not Swapna’s original work.
 It’s a detective story for young readers, one of a series featuring a Bengali housewife and her niece.
 A wealthy man dies.
 His most precious possession, the eponymous diamond, has gone missing, and almost everyone in his household – and there are many – has had motive and opportunity to steal it.
 The plot has exactly the twists you’d expect, but the detectives’ relationship and the details of their domestic life are well captured, and I learned a lot about the Armenian community in Calcutta, in a way that reminds me of grown-up detective writers (Sarah Paretsky comes to mind) who take us to a new subculture in each novel.

 The four books had me reflecting on multiculturalism in children’s literature.
-We used to make fun of the way US children’s publishers, apparently believing that their intended readers would shrink from anything not immediately recognisable as of the US, would re-edit books from elsewhere in the English-speaking world to remove unsightly exotica.
-They weren’t just wanting a world where British characters spend dollars and cents, or Australians walk on a pavement, weird as such a world might be.
+We make fun of the way US children’s publishers, apparently believing that their intended readers would shrink from anything not immediately recognisable as of the US, re-edit books from elsewhere in the English-speaking world to remove unsightly exotica.
+They don’t just want a world where British characters spend dollars and cents, or Australians walk on a pavement, weird as such a world might be.
 I remember hearing of a New Zealand novel whose publisher suggested the book’s Maori issues might be more accessible to US children if the setting was changed to California – that author held firm and the book still found readers, even got made into a movie.

 I wish now to acknowledge that I’m a bit of a kettle to the US publishers’ pot.
 Though I enjoyed the slight cultural disorientation I felt as I read these books, I caught myself thinking young readers would be put off by it.
 To make the books accessible to Australian 11-year olds, the unexamined internal argument went, you’d have to do something about lakh and crore, lunghi, salwar shameez and rakhi, not to mention the nitty-gritties of the game of chess or a casual use of thrice in conversation.
 On reflection, I think that argument profoundly misunderstands how young people read.
 The only thing that universally distinguishes young from adult readers is that the young ones are younger.
 One result of this is that they know they don’t know everything about the world, and mostly when they read there are words they don’t recognise but have to guess from the context.
 (I loved and understood pulverise and invulnerable in Superman comics long before I could define them.)
 So you might not know what a lunghi is, but the context tells you it’s an article of clothing, and there’s even an illustration to help.
 Likewise, lakh and crore are obviously big numbers, and that’s all you need to know.
 As I remember back to my own childhood reading, I think such things would have added spice to the book: if I was young now, I might even have fun googling them.
 As for nitty-gritties and thrice, I do think we can trust young readers to recognise when a word or a turn of phrase belongs to a different place.
 (Both my sons say zed in spite of seeing quite a lot of Sesame Street when young.)